 Take a drink under the arcades of Liston and watch the animation

-But even if it is not Easter time it is nice to sit at a cafe on the Liston and watch the bustle of the street.
-You may even see a match of cricket because Spinada square used to be a cricket ground !
+But even if it is not Easter time, it is nice to sit at a cafe on the Liston and watch the bustle of the street.
+You may even see a cricket match because Spinada Square used to be a cricket ground!
+The Esplanade, a vast green space, separates the Old Town from the Old Fortress.
+It’s a popular spot for locals and visitors to take a stroll or relax in the shade of the trees.

 Visit the old fortress and the Museum of Asian Art

 Corfu Town is also rich in culture, and its numerous museums provide insight into the island’s history.
 The Corfu Museum of Asian Art, housed in the Palace of St. Michael and St. George, features a vast collection of Asian art and artifacts.
-The Archaeological Museum of Corfu showcases the island’s ancient past, with a particular focus on the ancient city of Korkyra.
+The Archaeological Museum of Corfu showcases the island’s ancient past, focusing on the ancient city of Korkyra.
+The Church of St. Spyridon, the island’s patron saint, is a significant religious and cultural site.
+Visitors can view the saint’s relics and marvel at the beautiful Byzantine and Venetian-style frescoes adorn the church’s interior.

 Have Lunch at Nautilus and swim at Corfu Town Beach